cindytran211/CS546-Final-Project/release/Readme.md

 - added favorites
 - added comments
 - added alternate signup page ** filling profile info during signup WHICH is bad design.
-  - In order to have function copy "alt" files over the originals routes/login.js, views/pages/signup.handlebars
+  - In order to use this version start with "npm start alt"

 TODO:
 developer